 When Maxxie and Sketch kiss in Osama!
 The Musical, especially when Maxxie, as a good actor, puts his all into it.
 We're quickly relieved when we hear him whispering to Sketch that he felt nothing and hated kissing her.

 The Franky, Matty and Liv threesome is considered No Yay in universe and by many Fans, starting with Matty's reaction to the implication of Three-Way Sex with the two girls, and later Franky's Freak Out when Matty is on top of her.

 Certain fans' reactions to Tea/Tony in the US remake, because of Tea's sexual orientation.
-Also Tea's in-universe reaction to pretty much all of their sexual encounters.
+Also Tea's in-universe reaction to all of their sexual encounters.

 Also how a lot of people reacted to when Emily had sex with JJ in the original, for the same reasons.